Deep-Symmetry/beat-link-trigger/README.md

-A great deal of the power of Beat Link Trigger is in what you can do with custom expressions in the Enabled filters, and that is under rapid development right now, and I haven&rsquo;t even started documenting that.
+A great deal of the power of Beat Link Trigger is in what you can do with custom expressions in the Enabled filters, and that is under rapid development right now, and I haven&rsquo;t even started documenting it.
 I was not expecting people to find and start trying to use this so quickly! :calendar: So please bear with me for a few more days while I get this part of the interface into really good shape, then write up how to use it.